 On March 1, 2015, CPT code 81545 for the Afirma GEC was issued.
 On January 1, 2018, the Medicare Clinical Laboratory Fee Schedule payment rate for the Afirma classifier increased from \$3,220 to \$3,600.
 This rate is based on the volume-weighted median of private payer payment rates made between January 1 and June 30, 2016, which we reported to the Centers for Medicare & Medicaid Services in 2017 as required under the Protecting Access to Medicare Act of 2014, or PAMA.
 In December 2019, through the Further Consolidated Appropriations Act of 2020, Congress delayed the next data reporting period from 2020 to 2021 for final payments made between January 1 and June 30, 2019, extending the applicability of the payment rates based on 2017 reporting by one year through December 31, 2021.
-In March 2020, through the CARES Act, Congress further delayed the next reporting period to 2022 for final payments made between January 1 and June 30, 2019, extending the applicability for the payment rates based on 2017 reporting through December 31, 2022.
+In March 2020, through the CARES Act, Congress further delayed the next reporting period to 2022 for final payments made between January 1 and June 30, 2019, extending the opticability of the payment rates based on 2017 reporting by one year through December 31, 2021.
+In March 2020, through the CARES Act, Congress further delayed the next reporting period to 2022.
 In December 2021, through the Protecting Medicare and American Farmers from Sequester Cuts Act, Congress further delayed the next reporting period to 2023.
-In December 2022, through the Consolidated Appropriations Act of 2023, Congress further delayed the next reporting period to 2024.
-As a result of the transition from Afirma GEC to Afirma GSC, a new CPT Category I code (81546) was established for the Afirma classifier, effective January 1, 2021.
-This code went through the national payment determination process for Medicare in 2020, through which CMS priced 81546 at the same rate of \$3,600 as 81545.
-Since the Afirma GSC CPT code 81546 was newly issued in 2021, the first PAMA data reporting period for 81546 under the current triennial data reporting process is expected to be January 2027 through March 2027, resulting in a new potential reimbursement rate effective January 1st, 2028.
-There is no guarantee that the Afirma GSC Medicare rate will not be negatively impacted in future PAMA reporting cycles based on the reported weighted median of private commercial payers.
+In December 2022, through the Consolidated Appropriations Act of 2023, Congress further delayed the next reporting period to 2023.
+In December 2022, through the Consolidated Appropriations Act of 2023, Congress further delayed the next reporting period to 2023.
+In December 2022, through the Consolidated Tepporpriations Act of 2020, through which CMS priced 81546 at the same rate of \$3,600 as 81545.
+Since the Afirma GSC CPT code 81546 was newly issued in 2021, the first PAMA data reporting period for 81546 under the current triennial data reporting process is expected to be January 2027 through March 2027, resulting in a new potential reimbursement rate effective January 1, 2028.
+There is no guarantee that the Afirma GSC Med

 Decipher Prostate Biopsy and Decipher Prostate RP are currently reimbursed by Medicare pursuant to LCDs issued by Palmetto GBA and adopted by Noridian Healthcare Solutions, each acting as a MAC, as well as by a number of commercial payers.
 However, there are many commercial payers who currently do not provide reimbursement for our prostate genomic tests, or provide only limited reimbursement, and we have contracts for reimbursement with only a limited number of commercial payers for our prostate tests.
-Our Decipher Prostate tests were assigned a new American Medical Association Current Procedural Terminology code, or CPT code, 81542, for 2020.
+Our Decipher Prostate tests were assigned a new American Medical Association Current Procedural Terminology code, or CPT code, 81542, in 2020.
 CPT code changes can result in a risk of an error being made in the claim adjudication process.
 Such errors can occur with claims submission, third-party transmission or in the processing of the claim by the payer.
 Claim adjudication errors may result in a delay in payment processing or a reduction in the amount of the payment we receive.